mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ### FFREIGHTERREIGHTER

-‘Heavy freighter’ is something of a misnomer, as this thousand-ton vessel is still tiny compared to the mammoth corporate vessels that also ply the trade routes.
+'Heavy freighter' is something of a misnomer, as this thousand-ton vessel is still tiny compared to the mammoth corporate vessels that also ply the trade routes.
 Still, with a cargo capacity of 500 tons, the heavy freighter can serve the needs of a small colony.
 Its